sujalgupta0111/BookBYAPI/README.md

-# 📚 Book Admin Module
+# 📚 Book Admin Module Comunication through RESTful API

 ## 🚀 Overview
 The **Book Admin Module** is a robust application designed for managing books, supporting various CRUD (Create, Read, Update, Delete) operations.
 It seamlessly connects with a **MySQL database**, utilizes **Hibernate** for ORM, and follows the **RESTful architecture** for API communication.
 The frontend is developed using **Thymeleaf**.